oslabs-beta/Podz/README.md

 > minikube start --extra-config apiserver.cors-allowed-origins=["http://*”]

-What this command does is prevent CORS blocking the connection between the Kubernetes API Server and the Podz website.
+What this command does is start up minikube and prevent CORS blocking the connection between the Kubernetes API Server and the Podz website.
 Next, run the kubectl command:

 > kubectl proxy --port=4321